DavePearce/Homepage/content/blog/2022/simple_virtual_machine.md

 This time, the precondition for `push()` requires that _the stack cannot be full_.
 Likewise, for `peek()`, we must have enough items on the stack to cover the one we're after.

-Finally, whilst I've only illustrated the semantics for a few example bytecodes above you can see them all in [the repo](https://github.com/DavePearce/SimpleVirtualMachine.wy/blob/main/src/svm.whiley).
+Finally, whilst I've only illustrated the semantics for a few example bytecodes above, you can see them all in [the repo](https://github.com/DavePearce/SimpleVirtualMachine.wy/blob/main/src/svm.whiley).

 ### Execution

-The next piece of the jigsaw is to bring the semantics of all the bytecodes together into one method which is responsible for executing the next bytecode.
+The next piece of the jigsaw is bringing the semantics of all bytecodes together into one method responsible for executing the next bytecode.
 For this, we have `eval()`:

 ```whiley
 // Execute a "single step" of the machine.